martignoni/moodlebox.net-old/content/help/install-the-moodlebox.en.md

 ---
-title: How to install the MoodleBox?
+title: How to install the MoodleBox
 author: Nicolas Martignoni
 type: kb
 date: 2017-09-15T20:31:08+00:00